Harshit2012/Dice_Roll_Game/README.md

 Open on editor, then run it.
-Yes or y to roll it again.
+Yes or y to roll it again, It will show in Terminal.